 Treatment of Plantar Fasciitis

 There is not any one treatment that will cure Plantar Fasciitis.
 The majority of all therapies fall into one of three categories:

 - Proper Footwear

 Not all treatments are appropriate for all people with Plantar Fasciitis.

 You should always consult your Calgary podiatrist to make sure you are diagnosed accurately, and to implement the most effective treatment plan.
 The most important thing to remember in treating Plantar Fasciitis is diligence and patience.
 Some people when they follow a strict treatment plan will take months to improve and others weeks.

-Our goal at Alberta Family Podiatry and CBI Physiotherapy is to give you the most effective therapy available.
+Our goal at Alberta Family Podiatry is to help you understand your condition and get the most effective treatment options available.